 KPCo applied Staff Accounting Bulletin 118 (SAB 118), issued by the SEC staff in December 2017, and made reasonable estimates for the measurement and accounting of the effects of Tax Reform which are reflected in the financial statements as provisional amounts based on the best information available.
 In January 2018, the FASB issued guidance allowing non-public entities to apply SAB 118.
-SAB 118 provides for up to a one year period to complete the required analysis and accounting for Tax Reform referred to as the measurement period.
+SAB 118 provides for up to a one-year period to complete the required analysis and accounting for Tax Reform referred to as the measurement period.
 While KPCo was able to make reasonable estimates of the impact of Tax Reform in 2017, the final impact may differ from the recorded provisional amounts to the extent refinements are made to the estimated cumulative differences or as a result of additional guidance or technical corrections that may be issued by the IRS that may impact management's interpretation and assumptions utilized.
-The measurement period adjustments recorded during the second quarter of 2018 to the provisional amounts were immaterial.
-KPCo expects to complete the analysis of the provisional items during the second half of 2018.
+The measurement period adjustments recorded during the third quarter of 2018 to the provisional amounts were immaterial.